BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 He also frequently guested at Viena State Opera.
 He made appearances at 43 performances where he sang Don Giovanni.
 He likewise sang Basilio of Il Barbiere di Siviglia, Colline in La Boheme, Figaro in Le Nozze di Figaro, and many other roles.

 8) Matti Salminen

 Matti Kalervo Salminen was born on July 7, 1945.
-He was an operatic bass who hailed from Finland.
+He was an operatic basses who hailed from Finland.
 He sang at the significant world opera houses that included Bayreuth Festival and Metropolitan.
 He had an imposing figure being 6’5″ in height.
 He also had a cavernous and heavy dark voice characterized by an expansive upper register.

 Salminen’s face is too expressive.
 Critics regarded him as having the largest bass voice captured in a body.
-Besides, the way he projects his voice made him a unique operatic singer.
+Besides, the way he projects his voice type made him a unique operatic singer.

 One distinctive characteristic of Salminen was his ability to portray a menacing and threatening character with ease.
 He ably performed, for example, Fafner and Hagen.

 Salminen had a long list of roles that he sang, and in 2016, he performed a farewell concert in December at Zurich Opera House.
 Lastly, he received many awards, including two Grammy Awards in 1982 and 1991 for Best Opera Recording and many other recognitions.

 If you are gifted with a pure bass voice, you should be glad about it because pure bass singers are rare.
 Moreover, as the deepest man’s voice, it sounds very manly.
 You can also expand your range with proper training, and if you are lucky, you can make a name for yourself.
 Remember that the famous bass singers mentioned above are testaments to the fact that if you have a thunderous bass voice, you can also carve a niche for yourself in the operatic world.